agentmorris/MegaDetector/megadetector.md

 #### Maintained within this repo

+* [Colab notebook](https://github.com/agentmorris/MegaDetector/blob/master/detection/megadetector_colab.ipynb) ([open in Colab](https://colab.research.google.com/github/agentmorris/MegaDetector/blob/master/detection/megadetector_colab.ipynb)) for running MDv5 on images stored in Google Drive.
+* [Real-time MegaDetector API using Flask](https://github.com/agentmorris/MegaDetector/tree/main/api/synchronous).
+This is deployed via Docker, so the Dockerfile provided for the real-time API may be a good starting point for other Docker-based MegaDetector deployments as well.
 * [Batch processing API](https://github.com/agentmorris/MegaDetector/tree/master/api/batch_processing) that runs images on many GPUs at once on Azure.
 There is no public instance of this API, but the code allows you to stand up your own endpoint.
-* [Colab notebook](https://github.com/agentmorris/MegaDetector/blob/master/detection/megadetector_colab.ipynb) ([open in Colab](https://colab.research.google.com/github/agentmorris/MegaDetector/blob/master/detection/megadetector_colab.ipynb)) for running MDv5 on images stored in Google Drive.
-* [Real-time MegaDetector API using Flask](https://github.com/agentmorris/MegaDetector/tree/main/api/synchronous).
-This is deployed via Docker, so the Dockerfile provided for the real-time may be a good starting point for other Docker-based MegaDetector deployments as well.

 ## What if I just want to run non-MD scripts from this repo?